TalGenkin/IDD-Fa18-Lab3/README.md

 Without resistance - the voltage is 1023, with a 22k resistor, the votage is around 300.
 With a 5k resistor the voltage is 126V.

+With the Photo cell, with a 27k resistance, the voltage values are between 830 and 960.
+With a 22k resistance, the values are between 800 and 930.
+With a 5k resistance, the values are between 500 and 760

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**